Want to get a quick and easy measure of your financial health?

 Compare that savings to your annual gross income (your earnings before taxes and deductions are taken out).

-Generally speaking, you want to aim for a saving rate of 10 to 20 percent.
+Generally speaking, you want to aim for a saving rate of 10% to 20%.
 Younger people may want to aim for a 10 percent savings ratio, and then gradually increase their savings rate as their income increases.

 The 50/30/20 formula can help you manage your budget no matter what your income.
 It proves a simple guideline as to how to apportion your income so you can afford to pay your bills, have some fun, and also put money into savings.

-Essential needs are the largest allocation at 50 percent of monthly take-home income.
+Essential needs are the largest allocation at 50% of monthly take-home income.
 These are bills you must pay including mortgage or rent, utilities, health insurance, and groceries.
 Housing will likely take up a big chunk of this category.

 With this formula, you’ll want to keep discretionary spending at no more than 30% of your monthly take-home income.
 These are most likely the things you do for fun, like dining out, travel, clothing beyond what you need for work, and entertainment.